demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ETNA/README.txt

 semi_width = 200.0

-vol = 1000000
+vol = 500000

 If you need to clean the folder from files created by a previous simulation:

 >> ./cleanfolder.sh

-To create the initial files, run:
+To create the initial files, first unzip the file in the DEM folder, and then run:

 >> python create_input_ellipsoid.py